Get Moving this Heart Month at a Special Walk With A Doc Event

 Take a step toward a healthier you!
 Join Doylestown Health cardiologists and clinicians for a special Walk With A Doc event, featuring:

 - Light exercise led by a Cornerstone Clubs fitness instructor

-- A health discussion presented by Doylestown Health cardiologists
+- A health discussion presented by Doylestown Health physicians

 - Giveaways and more

-Attendees will have the opportunity to speak one-on-one with Doylestown Health clinicians, get moving with an exercise session led by the Cornerstone Clubs and participate in free health screenings, including blood pressure, cholesterol, BMI and stroke risk assessments.
-The event also features heart-healthy breakfast samples prepared by Sodexo and a free gift for the first 200 people registered.
+Attendees will have the opportunity to speak one-on-one with Doylestown Health clinicians, get moving with an aerobic exercise session led by the Cornerstone Clubs and participate in free health screenings, including blood pressure, cholesterol, BMI and stroke risk assessments.
+The event also features heart-healthy breakfast stations prepared by Sodexo and a free gift for the first 200 people registered.

 - Where: The Event Center by Cornerstone, 46 N. Sugan Rd, New Hope, PA